 The MV of FourToSeven :: 7 is 7.

-Some implementations of ECMAScript have included additional properties for some of the standard native objects.
-This non-normative annex suggests uniform semantics for such properties without making the properties or their semantics part of this standard.
+When the ECMAScript host is a web browser the following these additional properties of the standard native objects are defined.

 The escape function is a property of the global object.
 It computes a new version of a String value in which certain characters have been replaced by a hexadecimal escape sequence.